argoproj/argo-cd/docs/index.md

 ## Development Status

-Argo CD is actively developed and is being used in production to deploy SaaS services at Intuit
+Argo CD is being actively developed by the community.
+Our releases can be found [here](https://github.com/argoproj/argo-cd/releases) .

+## Adoption

+* Intuit
+*

+Please let us know if you are an organization who is adopting ArgoCD.